ossf/sbom-everywhere/SBOM-wiki/index.md

     details: Wondering who requires SBOM and want to see a list referencing the sources?
 Here's a list of laws, guidelines and requirements mandating SBOMs.
     link: /sbom-compliance
   - title: Working Groups
     details: Do you want to join, contribute or ask questions.
-Her is a list of working groups.
+Here is a list of working groups.
-    link: sbom-everywhere-sig
+    link: /sbom-working-groups.md
 ---

 <style>